Yellow Line (BART): Antioch extension service

 BART to Antioch, named during construction and commonly known as eBART (East Contra Costa BART Extension), is a diesel multiple unit (DMU) light rail branch line of the Bay Area Rapid Transit (BART) system in eastern Contra Costa County, California, United States.
 Service starts at Pittsburg/Bay Point station and extends 8.6 miles east to Antioch station.

-Trains and tracks for the portion of the Yellow Line between Antioch and Pittsburg/Bay Point are incompatible with those of the main BART rapid transit system, making it impossible for trains to move between the two systems; instead, passengers transfer via a cross platform interchange at an auxiliary BART stop at Pittsburg/Bay Point – the BART to Antioch platform is accessible only via an intra-station ride from the main station to this auxiliary stop.
+Trains and tracks for the portion of the Yellow Line between Antioch and Pittsburg/Bay Point are incompatible with those of the main BART rapid transit system, making it impossible for trains to move between the two systems; instead, passengers transfer via a cross platform interchange at an auxiliary BART stop to the east of Pittsburg/Bay Point – the BART to Antioch platform is accessible only via an intra-station ride from the main station to this auxiliary stop.
 Revenue service began on May 26, 2018.

 The BART map does not differentiate between this service and the remainder of the Yellow Line.
-There is a notation on the map published in stations showing a transfer is required, but not on the schedule or map brochures distributed to the public.
+There is a notation on the maps published in stations and dynamically displayed on trains showing a transfer is required, but not on the schedule or map brochures distributed to the public.